temporalio/documentation/docs-src/cli/cmd-options/depth.md

     - child workflows
 ---

-Number of Child Workflows to expand, -1 to expand all Child Workflows.
+The number of Child Workflows to fetch and expand.
+Use `-1` to fetch Child Workflows at any depth.